madees/BeatStepAnimator/README.md

 # BeatStepAnimator
-Example of Chataigne DS100 OSC Module and ADM-OSC usage with Arturia BeatStep midi controller as a Live Object Animator.
+Example of Chataigne DS100 OSC Module and ADM-OSC usage with Arturia BeatStep midi controller as a Live Object Animator as mixing console side car.

 A simple interface to generate Soundscape sound object animation in live situation.